There are many different ways to make eggs. This tutorial will show some of the most popular way to cook eggs.

 STEP 1: Hard Boiled Eggs

-Check out this tutorial for perfect hard boiled treat.
+Check out this tutorial for the perfect hard-boiled treat.
 Make a hard egg, this is fully cooked and perfect for salad or deviled eggs.
 Place in a water bath or ice bath to help peel them perfectly.

 STEP 2: Soft Boiled Eggs

-Soft-boiled require a shorter cooking time than hard-boiled, typically around 4-6 minutes.
+Soft-boiled requires a shorter cooking time than hard-boiled, typically around 4-6 minutes.

 To make a soft-boiled, bring a pot of water to a boil, gently add the eggs, and cook for the desired time, yolk is runny.
 Serve immediately with toast or as a topping for salads or serve in an egg cup.